CerberuSzx/CerberuSzx/README.md

 ## About me
 Hello I'm CerberuS.
-I'm developing some project, but i love working with my friends.
+I'm developing some projects, but i love working with my friends.
 1337

 ## 📚 Interested